Trofline/MemoryEngine/README.md

 # MemoryEngine

+# This README is not up2date!!!
+There are many new features, Ive pasted an example in csharp code below...

 `MemoryEngine` is a lightweight, external C# library built to simplify game memory manipulation and 3D-to-2D screen projection for ESP (Extra Sensory Perception) overlays.
 It is designed for educational purposes in the field of reverse engineering and game engine architecture.

 ## Features